lummm/pjobq/README.md

 ## Running in your project
 Run a (single) process with pjobq, whether in a docker container or directly through [main.py](main.py).
-DB configuration is done with environemnt variables, as well as log level.
+DB configuration is done with environment variables, as well as log level.
 For default environment variables, see [env.py](pjobq/env.py).

 See [test setup](integration/docker-compose.yaml) for an example system.